-- [7] After the appropriate affidavit of documents had been filed the third defendant Timoci Silatolu issued a summons for better discovery by the first defendant.
-This summons sought the following order: - (1) That the first defendant make better discovery by disclosing the following documents, such documents being relevant to the issue in this matter: - (a) The findings of the Board of Inquiry into the involvement of the 1st Meridian Squadron in the illegal take over of Parliament on 19 May 2000 and the subsequent holding of hostages until the 13 July 2000, as directed by the Land Force Command and signed by Col A Tuatoko, consisting of Lieutenant Col J N Evans, Major A Mohammed, Major T Cucake and WO1H MaComber. - (b) The records of evidence taken in that Board of Inquiry. - (2) That the first defendant pays the cost of the application.

-- [8] The first defendant opposed the application and its notice of opposition set out the following grounds of opposition. - That the first defendant claims state privilege over the documents referred to in the application, in particular of the findings of the Board of Inquiry into the involvement of the First Meridian Squadron in the illegal take over of Parliament on the 19 May 2000 and the subsequent holding of hostages until the 13 July 2000 as directed by the Land Force Command and signed by Col A Tuatoko, consisting of Lieutenant Col Evans, Major A Mohammed, Major T Cucake and WO1H MaComber and the Records of evidence taken in the Board of Inquiry. - (2) The first respondent also opposes this application on the grounds stipulated in the High Court Rules Order 24 Rule 15 that disclosure of this document would be injurious to the public interest. - (3) The first respondent reserves the right to add and rely on additional ground of opposition at the hearing of this application. - [9] This notice of opposition was supported by an affidavit from Lieutenant Col Evans who was the President of the Board of Inquiry and which contained inter alia the following statement "4 That whilst the Board sat to carry out its task, all proceedings was held in private."
-The first defendant also relied upon an affidavit by Lieutenant Col Dr Lesi Korovavala which conceded that the documents sought might be relevant to the proceedings but asserted that disclosure of the contents of the documents would be injurious to the public interest if ordered to be disclosed or to be produced for inspection or adduced in evidence.
+- [7] After the appropriate affidavit of documents had been filed the D3 Timoci Silatolu issued a summons for better discovery by the D1.
+This summons sought the following order: - (1) That the D1 make better discovery by disclosing the following documents, such documents being relevant to the issue in this matter: - (a) The findings of the Board of Inquiry into the involvement of the 1st Meridian Squadron in the illegal take over of parliament on 19 May 2000 and the subsequent holding of hostages until the 13 July 2000, as directed by the Land Force Command and signed by Col A Tuatoko, consisting of Lieutenant Col J N Evans, Major A Mohammed, Major T Cucake and WO1H MaComber. - (b) The records of evidence taken in that Board of Inquiry. - (2) That the D1 pays the cost of the application. - [8] The D1 opposed the application and its notice of opposition set out the following grounds of opposition. - (1) That the D1 claims state privilege over the documents referred to in the application, in particular of the findings of the Board of Inquiry into the involvement of the First Meridian Squadron in the illegal take over of parliament on the 19 May 2000 and the subsequent holding of hostages until the 13 July 2000 as directed by the Land Force Command and signed by Col A Tuatoko, consisting of Lieutenant Col Evans, Major A Mohammed, Major T Cucake and WO1H MaComber and the Records of evidence taken in the Board of Inquiry. - (2) The First Respondent also opposes this application on the grounds stipulated in the High Court Rules O 24 r 15 that disclosure of this document would be injurious to the public interest. - (3) The First Respondent reserves the right to add and rely on additional ground of opposition at the hearing of this application. - [9] This notice of opposition was supported by an affidavit from Lieutenant Col Evans who was the President of the Board of Inquiry and which contained inter alia the following statement: "4 That whilst the Board sat to carry out its task, all proceedings was held in private".
+The D1 also relied upon an affidavit by Lieutenant Col Dr Lesi Korovavala which conceded that the documents sought might be relevant to the proceedings but asserted that disclosure of the contents of the documents would be injurious to the public interest if ordered to be disclosed or to be produced for inspection or adduced in evidence.